ChenziqiAdam/ChenziqiAdam.github.io/_posts/2024-09-24-how-to-deploy-websites-on-remote-servers.markdown

   - Flask
 ---
 ### How to deploy your websites on your remote server?
 It is a good idea to use your remote server to host your websites.
+Play around in [my website](http://47.120.70.36:9999).
 This blog takes a Flask app as an example.

 **Conponents**: Flask, Nginx, Gunicorn
 #### 1. Set up  a virtual environment